 Bitter melon (Momordica charantia).
 Also called bitter gourd, balsam pear, and kerala.
 This is a fruit eaten as a vegetable.
 Young leaves can be steamed as greens.
 Stir-fry or stuff and cook.
 Sow when danger of frost is past and soil has warmed.
 Grows best on a fence or trellis.
 Sow seed 1 inch deep, 6 to 8 inches apart.
 Side-dress with fish emulsion every three weeks and keep well watered.
 Pick when fruits are no longer than 6 inches otherwise the flavor will be bitter.
 Try varieties: Taiwan Large, Hong Kong Green, Hybrid White Pearl.

 Hot pepper (Capsicum frutescens).
 Hot peppers unlike sweet peppers are not eaten as a vegetable rather they are added to cookery as a seasoning or herb.
 Grow in the warm season; peppers will not tolerate frost.
-Sow seeds ½ inch deep in a shallow container to grow on for transplanting out to garden.
-Sturdy seedlings can go to the garden after weather and soil has warmed.
+Sow seeds ½ inch deep in a shallow container to grow on for transplanting out to the garden.
+Sturdy seedlings can go to the garden after the weather and soil have warmed.
 Space plants 18 to 24 inches apart in rows 24 inches apart.
 Peppers can be harvested at almost any stage; color indicated the age of a pepper–green or yellow is early, orange is maturing, red is mature.
 Allow 65 to 85 days from transplanting for harvest.
 Try varieties: Chi-Chien, Hybrid Golden Hot, Goat Horn.

 Chinese pumpkin (Cucurbita maxima, C. moschata).
 Also called Oriental pumpkin, Oriental squash, Asian squash, kabotcha.
-Like winter squash use Chinese pumpkin in soups, pies, pureed, baked or fried.
+Like winter squash use Chinese pumpkin in soups, pies, pureed, baked, or fried.
 Start indoors 4 weeks before soil warms or sow in place in long, warm growing season regions.
 Grow in hills near trellis or support.
 Sow 1 inch deep, three to four feet apart.
 Require constant moisture.
 Harvest in 130 days.
 Try varieties: Asian Gold, Hybrid Papaya Golden, Hybrid Sunday Sweet.

 Soybean (Glycine max).
 Eat as a green vegetable, the Japanese name is edamame, or as a dry bean.
 A source of soy milk and cheese.
 Soy sauce is made from fermented soybeans.
-Green soybeans can be cook in their pods until tender for edamame; shelled green soybeans have a mild, nutty flavor.
+Green soybeans can be cooked in their pods until tender for edamame; shelled green soybeans have a mild, nutty flavor.
 Soybean sprouts can be used as a fresh vegetable in winter.
 Sow after the soil has warmed in spring.
 Sow 1½ inches deep, 5 inches apart, in rows 24 inches apart.
-Harvest 75 days after sowing for green beans, 115 days after sowing for dry beans.
+Harvest 75 days after sowing for green beans, and 115 days after sowing for dry beans.
 Try varieties: Taiwame, Green Legend, Late Giant Black Seeded.

 Violet-stemmed taro (Colocasia esculenta ‘Fontanesii’).
 Also called black taro and black elephant ear.
 Violet-stemmed taro is grown mostly for its foliage in Western countries; in Asia plant is grown for its root.
-Use taro in any potato recipe usually baked; also peel, slice and cook until tender and serve with dressing.
-Grow in pot of soil immersed in water to about 4 inches from soil to water level; space roots in pot evenly.
+Use taro in any potato recipe usually baked; also peel, slice, and cook until tender and serve with dressing.
+Grow in a pot of soil immersed in water to about 4 inches from soil to water level; space roots in the pot evenly.
 Foliage will die back in fall, harvest roots then.
-Store roots in winter at 32°F in cool, moist place; do not let the roots dry out.
+Store roots in winter at 32°F in a cool, moist place; do not let the roots dry out.
 Other varieties: green taro (Colocasia esculenta) also called dasheen.